 top of page

-Conference Overview - Executive PRactice Guide
+Conference Overview - Executive Practice Guide

 We are pleased to share our summary of the Advanced Cyber Security Center’s (ACSC) 15th Annual Member Conference, "Winning the Competition for Trusted AI: A Risk and Security Agenda," hosted by the Federal Reserve Bank of Boston.
 The report captures essential discussions on why business continuity now depends on AI resilience and highlights the human as the critical control in managing evolving AI use cases.
 Beyond tactical advice on board engagement, the overview provides te